Last reviewed on 6th September 2021

 Securing a mortgage rate in advance can be quite useful, especially if rates are low or you think interest rates may rise.
 That being said, there are risks involved if you choose to agree on a rate in advance.

-It’s worth speaking to an advisor before you commit to a deal.
+It’s recommended to speak to an advisor before you commit to a new mortgage.
 We’ll be able to advise you on what direction the market seems to be going.
-This is because we’re constantly in touch with rates and lenders on a daily basis.
+This is because we’re constantly in touch with mortgage rates and lenders on a daily basis.

 - Your income and affordability